-The Confidential Advocacy Program (CAP) provides confidential support services to OHSU employees, students, and volunteers who have experienced any form of sexual misconduct: sexual harassment, sexual assault, intimate-partner violence, and/or stalking, whether at OHSU or outside of the university.
+The Confidential Advocacy Program provides confidential support services to OHSU employees, students, and volunteers who have experienced any form of sexual misconduct, including sexual harassment, sexual assault, intimate-partner violence, stalking, relationship/dating violence, and other forms — whether at OHSU or outside of the university.
 CAP advocates can connect you with community and campus resources, as well as provide emotional support, help with safety planning, and navigating reporting systems.
-Contact us.

 - Emotional support and safety planning: CAP believes you, is here for you, and can help you explore ways to increase your emotional and physical safety.

 - Systems navigation: If you are unsure about making a report, CAP will provide you with information that can assist you in determining what is best for your situation.
 Advocates can be your guide and support if you decide to report to AAEO or Public Safety.

 - Academic support: CAP can help faculty and administrators understand the challenges and academic impacts a student may face when experiencing sexual misconduct.
 CAP works with students experiencing sexual misconduct to identify what academic supports may be helpful in supporting their path forward.